ninsy/auctioneer/README.md

-A. Setting up on local environment
+A. Setting up on local environmenti

     Prerequisites:
-        - Install Node.js runtime together with NPM package manager
+        - Install Node.js runtime together with NPM package manager ( since es6 features are used in this project, consider installing version which support vast majority of its features )
+        - Currently no database script is provided to make very basic setup - please create schema "aukcje" at your local mysql server

     1. Create .env file at project root, which should contain fields:
         - DB_PASS
         - DB_HOST
         - DB_USER
         - GAPI_EMAIL ( field "client_email" located in json containing authentication metadata )
+        - GAPI_PKEY_PATH

     2. Create file "gapi_key.pem" inside server/config/keys, which should contain
         google api private key